trdevteam/moon-flow/docs/privacy/index.md

 MoonFlow does **not** require a backend account or a MoonFlow server to use core features.

-> Note: Your device’s system backup settings (such as iCloud device backups on iOS) may copy some app data as part of a full-device backup.
-MoonFlow does not control Apple’s or your device’s backup behavior.
+> Note: Your device’s system backups (for example, iCloud device backups on iOS) may include app data depending on your device settings.
+MoonFlow does not control your device backup behavior.

 ---